genius-systems/gameta/docs/docs/commands/0.3/commands.md

 ### gameta venv register

-Registers a new virtual environment in the .meta file
+Registers a new virtual environment in the .gameta file

 ### Arguments
 * **--name / -n**: Name of the virtual environment to be registered